Milano-R/erum2020-covidr-contest/README.md

 # eRum2020 CovidR Contest

-[eRum2020](https://2020.erum.io/) is launching the “CovidR” contest: any work done with R around the topic of the COVID-19 pandemic is welcome and the best one will be invited to present at eRum2020.
-Contributions can be submitted **until May 25th**.
-The winner will be announced on **June 15th**.
+[e-Rum2020](https://2020.erum.io/) is launching the **CovidR contest**: any work done with R around the topic of the COVID-19 pandemic is welcome\!
+Contributions can be submitted **until May XXth**.
+An online **e-Rum2020 pre-conference event** will be held on **May XXth**, where selected contributors will be invited to present their work.
+The CovidR contest winner(s) will be announced and will receive their e-prizes during the event.
+Finally, The best contribution will also be invited to present at the actual e-Rum2020 conference (June 17-20).

 **How to participate to CovidR**

-  - Provide us with your contribution by May 25th directly on the GitHub repository, following the instructions in the [‘Submit’](#submit-a-contribution) section.
+  - Provide us with your contribution by May XXth directly on the GitHub repository, following the instructions in the [‘Submit’](#submit-a-contribution) section.
   - A GitHub account is needed in order to submit a contribution.